VeeIsForVanana/VeeIsForVanana/README.md

 <p> Really, at the end of the day, I think my skillset is easily applicable to other fields with just some prep time.
 Computer science as a field equips me, and others like me, with the tools to design solutions that are versatile across diverse platforms and implementations. </p>

 <!-- What I do in my spare time -->
+<p> Whenever I have spare time, I work on some of my other hobbies - reading and writing stories, playing video games, working on a coding project, or learning some new skills involving some of the prior three. </p>

 <!-- What I'm interested in right now -->
+<p> </p>

 <!-- My personal values -->